lintool/twitter-tools/README.md

 These tools associated with the tweets corpus prepared for the [TREC Microblog Track](https://sites.google.com/site/microblogtrack/).
 The mailing list is [ trec-microblog@googlegroups.com](http://groups.google.com/group/trec-microblog).

-The corpus is distributed as directories, each of which contains approximately 100 `.dat` files, each of which contains a list of (tweet id, username, MD5 checksum).
+The Tweets2011 corpus, used in the TREC 2011 and 2012 microblog tracks, is distributed as directories, each of which contains approximately 100 `.dat` files, each of which contains a list of (tweet id, username, MD5 checksum).
 Each of these files is referred to as a status block (i.e., block of tweets).

-Once you've cloned the repository, you should be able to type `ant` to build the tools (assuming you have Ant installed).
-Ant will automatically create a script `etc/run.sh` that will be useful later.

-The corpus downloader works by twitter.com.
+The status block downloader works by fetching the tweets indicated in the `.dat` files from twitter.com.
 The combination of tweet id and username straightforwardly maps to a URL, which can be retrieved.
 Think `curl`.
 On steroids.

+If you want to use this tool to download Tweets2011, or another static tweet collection distributed similarly, see the section below titled 'Fetching a status block'.

+For TREC 2013, the microblog track corpus is a new Twitter public stream sample.
+These tools will also enable you to do this sampling yourself, in real time, if you want to.
+You can also use this tool to just sample the Twitter public stream for your own research, but remember, Twitter does not allow you to share the actual tweets.

+Once you've cloned the repository, you should be able to type `ant` to build the tools (assuming you have Ant installed).
+Ant will automatically create a script `etc/run.sh` that will be useful later.

 Sampling the public stream
 --------------------------